Murali-group/PathLinker/docker/README.md

 the output files will be linked to the host machine in the example subdirectory.

-Without mounting the example data, to run Pathlinker inside the container (on the same example data copied by default):
+To run Pathlinker inside the container:

 `python run.py --PageRank example/sample-in-net-noweights.txt example/sample-in-nodetypes.txt`